rust-lang/book/nostarch/chapter07.md

 }
 ```

-Designating an enum as public makes all its variants public.
+Listing 7-10: Designating an enum as public makes all its variants public.

 Because we made the `Appetizer` enum public, we can use the `Soup` and `Salad`
 variants in `eat_at_restaurant`.